wickhill/aeonFlux/BLANK_README.md

 ## Getting Started

-Click on the project link, sign up - or sign in - and start adding Æon Flux related photos!
-It could be anything - alternate profile photos, landscapes....
-However, keep in mind that, currently, the app expects (and formats!) square photos.
+Here's how you can get started: just click on the project link, sign up (or sign back in) and start adding Æon Flux related photos!
+It could be anything - alternate profile photos, landscapes, your collection of narghiles....
+However, keep in mind that, currently, the app expects (and formats!) square photos, so anything else may end up looking a little warped.

 ### Prerequisites